 I grew up during the 1950s and ’60s, when the “Old West” was the stuff many movies and television shows were made of.
 (My real name is NOT “Old Hoppy” — but that’s a name I picked up on a writers’ forum some years ago, related to a famous movie and TV cowboy of the 1940s and ’50s, “Bill Hop-Along Cassidy,” wonderfully portrayed by the actor William Boyd.)

 As I grew up, Westerns declined in favor.
 Generations of kids have come and gone who have no idea who “the Cisco Kid” and “Gabby Hayes” were.
 When I was a youngster back in southeast Nebraska, a highlight of my life was sitting on Smiley Burnett’s lap and having my picture taken when I was 6 or 7 years old.

 Along about 1990, 1992, thereabouts, I decided I wanted to turn my keyboard toward writing Westerns.
 I started three Western novels, got as far as four chapters on one, then gave it up.
 I discovered there was very poor pickin’s for selling Westerns.
 I met a bunch of wonderful people who do actually make something of a living, and a full-time lifestyle, as members of the Western Writers of America.
 My wife and I attended one of their annual conventions as guests of a mighty fine writer and topflight friend named Frank Roderus.
-(Hi Frank.)
+(Alas, my friend Frank passed on a few years ago.)
 But the Western writer career just sort of fizzled out for me.